 Gender-Specific or Unisex Sizing: Unisex and women’s-specific model

-- Stretchy pockets can fit a lot of gear securely, exceeding stated capacity
+- Stretchy pockets can fit a lot of gear securely, exceeding the stated capacity

 - Sensifit material and elastic chest straps fit tightly to prevent bouncing without compressing your body